The Loyalty Program Law

 Loyalty cards don't create new fans.

-Look, I get it.
+The desire is understandable.
 You want to feel loved.
-You want a 'meaningful relationship' with your customers.
+You want a meaningful relationship with your customers.
 Newsflash: they don't want a relationship with your detergent brand; they want to buy it and forget you exist.
-Your loyalty program isn't 'driving engagement'; it's a glorified subsidy for people who were already going to buy from you.
+Your loyalty program isn't driving engagement; it's a glorified subsidy for people who were already going to buy from you.
 You’re essentially paying your best customers to keep doing exactly what they’re already doing, while your competitors are out there actually growing by talking to people who don't know they exist.
 It’s a statistical suicide note written in points and rewards.
 Your CRM is a very expensive digital paperweight, and it's time we talked about why.

-Loyalty Programs Rarely Drive Growth marketing law: Loyalty cards don't create new fans. - Visual illustration showing key concepts and examples
+The Loyalty Program Law marketing law: Loyalty cards don't create new fans. - Visual illustration showing key concepts and examples

 Key Takeaways